14 Apr 2025

 Expert network market size

-The industry has seen 16% average growth since 2015, mainly driven by widespread adoption of expert networks in the growing private equity industry and the strategy consultants they engage.
+The industry has seen 16% compound annual growth over the last decade.
+This is driven by widespread adoption of expert networks in the growing private equity industry and the strategy consultants they engage.
 Other client groups contributing to overall industry growth were corporate strategy and market research teams (many firms entirely new to the service), and hedge funds and asset managers (increasing their usage).

 Looking to start using an expert network?
 Try these resources:

-Over the industry’s 25 years, four broad generations of expert networks have emerged.
+Over the past 25 years, four broad generations of expert networks have emerged.
 Each generation has built on previous generations’ successes, while altering the operating model and/or focused on underserved client segments.

 1st generation expert networks